priscilafdias/software_engineering/CODE_OF_CONDUCT.md

-## Code of Conduct for "ReStyle" - Sharing Outfits for Job Interviews and Special Occasions

-### Objective
-Our project is committed to fostering an inclusive and respectful environment for all team members and users.
-The goal is to work collaboratively and responsibly to create a platform that benefits the community.

-### Guidelines for Behavior
-To ensure a positive and productive environment, all participants are expected to:

-### Treat Others with Respect:
-Show courtesy and professionalism in all interactions.
-Avoid behavior that could be offensive or disruptive.

-### Contribute Actively:
-Engage in discussions, complete assigned tasks on time, and support team members when they face challenges.

-### Communicate Effectively:
-Share updates regularly, listen to feedback, and use clear language when explaining ideas or reporting issues.

-### Uphold Privacy and Security:
-Protect sensitive user and team data.
-Avoid sharing information without proper permission.

-### Follow Ethical Standards:
-Ensure that all features and decisions align with ethical guidelines, promoting fairness and equality.

-### Unacceptable Behavior
-The following actions are strictly prohibited:

-### Discrimination or harassment based on race, gender, religion, or any personal characteristic.
-Using inappropriate language or behaving aggressively.
-Introducing harmful or unethical code intentionally.
-Ignoring team agreements or refusing to contribute equally.
-Addressing Issues
-If a team member experiences or observes a violation of this Code of Conduct, they should:

-### Inform the team lead or project coordinator promptly.
-Document the details of the incident to help address the situation clearly.
-Ensure confidentiality is maintained unless permission is granted for further action.
-Consequences of Violations
-Actions that violate this Code of Conduct may lead to:

-A warning, either verbal or written.
-Exclusion from specific team responsibilities.
-Removal from the project in severe cases.

-### Commitment
-By participating in this project, all members agree to follow these guidelines and contribute to a safe and welcoming environment.
+#Code of Conduct

+##Introduction
+Our community is dedicated to providing a welcoming, inclusive, and respectful environment for all contributors, regardless of background, experience level, or identity.
+To ensure a positive experience for everyone, we have established the following Code of Conduct.

+##Expected Behavior
+All participants in our project community are expected to:
+- Be respectful and considerate to others
+- Communicate openly and constructively
+- Be mindful of the diverse perspectives and experiences of others
+- Practice active listening and approach others with empathy
+- Be collaborative and work toward common goals
+- Offer constructive feedback and recognize the contributions of others
+- Assume good intentions and act with kindness

+##Unacceptable Behavior
+The following behaviors are considered unacceptable in our community:
+- Personal attacks, trolling, or inflammatory comments
+- Discrimination, harassment, or exclusion based on race, gender, age, sexual orientation, disability, or any other characteristic
+- Use of offensive language or inappropriate imagery
+- Intimidation or threatening behavior, either direct or implied
+- Public or private harassment of individuals
+- Sharing private or personal information without consent
+- Any form of disruptive or unprofessional behavior that undermines the community's safety and inclusiveness

+##Reporting and Enforcement
+If you encounter or witness any behavior that violates this Code of Conduct, we encourage you to raise the issue in an appropriate manner within the community.
+This can include:
+- Opening an issue in the project repository to highlight concerns
+- Engaging in respectful discussions in the community spaces or forums (e.g., chat, discussion boards)
+- Tagging a project maintainer or contributor for attention
+- Maintainers and community members are encouraged to address violations as soon as they are identified and to do so in a manner that prioritizes respectful dialogue and resolution.

+##Consequences of Unacceptable Behavior
+Unacceptable behavior may result in actions such as:
+- A request to cease the inappropriate behavior
+- Removal of offending content or code
+- Temporary suspension of access to community spaces (chat, forums, etc.)
+- Permanent ban from contributing to the project or participating in the community

+##Conclusion
+By participating in our project, you agree to follow this Code of Conduct.
+We value your participation and strive to maintain an inclusive, friendly, and respectful environment for everyone.
+Thank you for contributing to our community!